 The process from submission to vendor selection took only eight months!
 Throughout their offices and surrounding grounds, Cobb EMC introduced recycle bins and containers.
 Not only is this environmentally friendly, it is projected to lead to tens of thousands of dollars saved annually!

 Cultural Diversity Expo

 Someone at the organization realized there were a lot of different cultures under one roof and that this should be celebrated.
 Leadership agreed and the Cultural Diversity Expo was born.
 10+ countries were represented with information and food available from their cultures.
 It was a great opportunity to learn more about the backgrounds of people you work with every day.

 Powering the Future

-Today, Cobb EMC is setting even higher goals for themselves for next year and beyond.
-The days of “cumbersome and discouraging” reporting are behind them.
-With an easy to use software solution to track their performance, Cobb EMC is more focused than ever on their overall mission: to safely deliver reliable, competitively priced electricity while being accountable to member-owners through sound governance, management, operating practices and improving quality of life in their local communities.
+Today, Cobb EMC is setting even higher goals for next year and beyond.
+Boasting a 98% participation rate in their 2019 SWOT analysis, the days of “cumbersome and discouraging” reporting are behind them.
+They are now working towards further eliminating data silos and better strategic alignment.
+With an easy to use software solution to track their performance, Cobb EMC is more focused than ever on their overall mission: to safely deliver reliable, competitively priced electricity while being accountable to member-owners through sound governance, management, operating practices, and improving quality of life in their local communities.